locationtech/geomesa/docs/user/nifi.rst

 .. note::

-  There are two HBase and Accumulo nars, respectively, that correspond to HBase/Accumulo 1.x and HBase/Accumulo 2.x.
+  There are two HBase and Accumulo nars that correspond to HBase/Accumulo 1.x and HBase/Accumulo 2.x, respectively.
   Be sure to choose the appropriate nar for your database version.

 If you downloaded the nars from GitHub: